New RCOG President elected

 *For an explanation of the term ‘active practice’, please see the FAQs below.

-Who can vote in the election?
+Who was able to vote in the election?

 The RCOG President is elected by a ballot of Fellows and Members in the UK and Republic of Ireland.